pragmagrid/perfsonar/README.rst

 from the `Rocks web site <http://www.rocksclusters.org/>`_ in the download section.

-At the moment to access Rocks 6.2 you need to our `beta web site <http://beta6.rocksclusters.org/isos/>`_, when Rocks 6.2 will be release it will be available from the main web site.
+At the moment to access Rocks 6.2 you need to use our `beta web site <http://beta6.rocksclusters.org/isos/>`_, when Rocks 6.2 will be release it will be available from the main web site.